3. Andalusia & Levante

 Buffet breakfasts with all the drinks are included every morning in all hotels our guests occupy during their tour.

-Lunches and dinners are included anywhere that's mentioned in the itinerary (sections ''Itinerary'' and ''Included in Tour").
-Normally, dinners are held in the hotel's restaurants; many times they will be buffet (''eat as much as you want''), and only drinks will be at an extra cost.
+Lunches and dinners are included anywhere that's mentioned in the itinerary (sections ''Itinerary'' and ''Included in Tour'').
+Normally, dinners are held in the hotel's restaurants, but many times they will be buffet (''eat as much as you want''), and only drinks will be at an extra cost.
 Also, sometimes lunches and dinners will be held in the restaurants.

-12. I am a vegetarian or allergic to certain products; any problem?
+12. If I am a vegetarian or allergic to certain products, is there any problem?

 No problems at all.
 Inform the tour leader, and he will assist you.
 On a side note, many dinners are buffet-type, so you can simply choose what you prefer.
 For those with allergies, if in doubt, please remind the tour leader during mealtimes.
 Alternatively, ask the restaurant staff about the content of the dishes.

-13. What time do you arrive in Madrid on the last day of travel?
+13. What time do you arrive in Madrid on your last day of travel?
 Can I book a flight on the same day, flying out of Spain?

-Normally, we return to Madrid between 17.00 and 19.00 on the last day of the excursion (depending on the specific tour).
-However, it is not recommended to book the flight out on the same evening or night, as traffic jams in Madrid or other possible events may delay your flight.
-Feel free to talk to us (before starting the tour!), and we'll organize your overnight stay in Madrid after the tour.
+Normally, we return to Madrid between 17.00 and 19.00 on the last day of the tour.
+However, it is not recommended to book the flight out on the same evening or night, as traffic jams in Madrid or other possible events may delay your arrival.
+Feel free to talk to us before starting the tour, and we'll organize your overnight stay in Madrid after the tour.

 14. I need a night in the hotel or a transfer from or to the airport to be booked before or after the tour.

-- Sure.
-Just let us know when you organize the whole trip.
+Sure.
+Just let us know at the time you organize it.

 15. Can I just show up for the trip without a reservation and pay directly in the office, on the spot?